Social Work with Minority Groups

 This book brings together several valuable papers from diﬀerent parts of the world, addressing social work with minorities in the areas of disability, sexuality, race, and ethnicity.
-Collectively, these make an important contribution to developing theorizing, empirical work, and practice awareness of how social work education with minority groups is framed, evidenced, and experienced.
+Collectively, these make an important contribution to developing theory, and practice awareness of how social work education with minority groups is framed, evidenced, and experienced.

-The chapters in this book were originally published as a special issue of Social Work Education.
+The chapters in this book were originally published as a special issue of the journal Social Work Education.

 1. How is ‘racism’ understood in literature about black and minority ethnic social work students in Britain?
 A conceptual review